Black Jack (manga character): Early youth and appearance

 Black Jack has a large patch of white hair on the right half of his head and black on the rest.
 His body is lined with stitches, including a particularly long one on his face.
 The left side of this scar on his face is a darker color than the right.
 He is possibly in his late 20s or 30s throughout the main story, and is often seen wearing a black overcoat.

 When Black Jack was eight years old, he and his mother and father lived in an abandoned military base.
 Although most of the mines were removed properly, some were left behind.
 While passing through the minefield, he and his mother triggered a forgotten mine, which suddenly detonated with tragic results.
-His mother lost all of her limbs and her voice, falling to a coma before passing away.
+His mother lost all of her limbs and her voice, falling into a coma before dying.
 Black Jack himself was all but dead, blasted into 18 different pieces, but he survived with the surgical skills and devotion of Dr. Jōtarō Honma.
 During this ordeal, Black Jack's friend Takashi (who is half-African) donated some of his skin for a dermal graft, resulting in him having different skin tones for half of his face, which Black Jack later refused to have color-matched out of respect for his friend.
 Out of worry for his mother, part of his hair turned prematurely white.
 Unable to handle the situation, his father ran away with a lover.

 From that time onward, Black Jack stopped laughing.
 Wanting revenge, he sought the five people who ruined his mother's life.
 Among these were Ichigahara and Takuzo Ubamoto.

 The explosion caused damage to young Black Jack's lungs, giving him pneumothorax.
-For long afterwards, when meeting a patient with similar pulmonary damage, Black Jack would involuntarily feel sympathetic agony, which developed into an acute phobia.
+For a long time afterwards, when meeting a patient with similar pulmonary damage, Black Jack would involuntarily feel sympathetic agony, which developed into an acute phobia.
 Dr. Yamadano helps cure Black Jack of this fear.